Samba

 available = yes

-create mask / directory mask----Default permissions for newly created files/folders
+create mask / directory mask----The default permissions for newly created files/folders.

 Set Samba User and Password

-Here, the system user pi is used as an example:
+Samba login users require a separately set password.
+Taking the system user pi as an example:

 sudo smbpasswd -a pi